 - Combine the flour, baking soda, salt and spices together in the large bowl, whisking them until thoroughly mixed.

 - Pour the liquid into the flour and spice mixture, stirring it until it is a uniform, light brown batter.
-Add the fruit peel and nuts and mix again.
+Add the fruit peel and nuts, then mix again.

 - Fill each loaf pan and place them on a cookie sheet.
 Bake on the middle rack of the oven for 40-50 minutes until a toothpick inserted into a loaf comes out clean.